 Institute for Health Research and Policy

-Here, faculty from 10 colleges belong to an intellectual community of innovative researchers who move science into policy, practice and the community.
-The institute mentors these scientists in advancing their scientific goals and provides expert infrastructure, covering all aspects of research management, implementation, security and dissemination.
+At the Institute, faculty-investigators across the university belong to an intellectual community of researchers who influence policy, practice and the community by advancing science.
+The Institute mentors these investigators in advancing their research goals and provides resources, covering all aspects of research management, implementation, security and dissemination.

 Center for Clinical and Translational Sciences

-Since 2008, the center has provided resources and services that support the health research efforts of faculty and students in the colleges of Medicine, Dentistry, Pharmacy, Nursing, Applied Health Sciences, Social Work, and the School of Public Health.
+Since 2008, the center has provided resources and services that support the health research efforts of faculty and students in the Colleges of Medicine, Dentistry, Pharmacy, Nursing, Applied Health Sciences and Social Work, and the School of Public Health.

 Institute for Environmental Science and Policy